nizarch22/DES_CUDA/README.md

 ## How to use the program:
 ### Running the program
-Choose a desired mode from the "Available modes" section below.
-Check out to the branch corresponding to the desired mode.
-Go to 'kernel.cu'.\
+1. Checkout to a branch using the desired mode from the "Available modes" section found below.\
+2. Go to 'kernel.cu'.\
-Finally, run in release mode for more reliable (and faster) results.
+3. Run in release mode for more reliable (and faster) results.

 ### Vary the size of messages (1MB-256MB)
 Change "NUM_TESTS_QUICK" in kernel.cu from 1-9 to determine a range mapped to 1MB,2MB,4MB,...,256MB.\